biu9/biu9/README.md

 - 👋 Hi, I’m @biu9，a student studying in ZheJiang university
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning React and DBMS
+- 🌱 I’m currently learning React and Typescript
 - 💞️ I’m looking to collaborate on develop a awesome web site
 - 📫 How to reach me: 1756127061@qq.com